-Forest industries are the second largest manufacturing employer in Louisiana, providing about 12,942 jobs (1st Qu 11) compared to 12,694 in 2010.
+Forest industries are the second largest manufacturing employer in Louisiana, providing about 12,917 (2nd Qu 2013) compared to13,052 in 2012.
 But the total was 15,924 in 2008.
-This overall employment figure has declined from 25,802 in 2000 due to the closure of several mills.
-In addition, an estimated 8,000 people are employed in the harvesting and transportation of timber and related industries.
+We expect this trend to change as several new markets plan to open in the state.
+In addition, people are employed in the harvesting and transportation of timber and related industries.